By Patsy Isenberg

 Local high schools, girls’ soccer teams honored

 “Throughout the run of the show, we’re going be featuring different area high school varsity soccer programs and clubs as well.
-Tonight we’re going to give a big round of applause to Jessyca Mathews and the Carmen Ainsworth Cavaliers,” Luberes said.
+Tonight we’re going to give a big round of applause to Jessyca Mathews and the Carmen Ainsworth Cavaliers,” Lluberes said.

 Mathews, a UM-Flint graduate, poet, writer and 2018 recipient of the Michigan High School English Teacher of the Year award, served as the play’s soccer consultant.

-Luberes also drew the audience’s attention to Elma Riley, president of the Great Lakes Women’s Soccer League, who was in attendance that night.
+Lluberes also drew the audience’s attention to Elma Riley, president of the Great Lakes Women’s Soccer League, who was in attendance that night.

 The play opens with most of the team’s players coming out onto their indoor soccer field on a Saturday where they start doing their usual synchronized warm up exercises and chatting away.
 The audience is thrust into multiple conversations which can be somewhat difficult to follow at first.
 They are talking back and forth about things like tampons versus pads, debating the situation they heard about in social studies concerning members of the Khmer Rouge government in Cambodia found guilty of genocide, their coach and his usual Saturday morning hangovers.